dannyward630/esinxe-Random-Number-Generator/README.md

 I can't find any repetitions in the first 100 billion digits, but if you can find any please bring it to my notice.
 I am not experienced in detecting patterns in data sets, so any feedback would be appreciated.

-As you can probably see, this is in it's infancy.
+As you can probably see, this project in it's infancy.
 Any comments, tips or suggestions would be greatly appreciated.